dotnet/csharpstandard/standard/lexical-structure.md

 ### 6.5.1 General

-The pre-processing directives provide the ability to conditionally skip sections of compilation units, to report error and warning conditions, and to delineate distinct regions of source code.
+The pre-processing directives provide the ability to conditionally skip sections of compilation units, to report error and warning conditions, to delineate distinct regions of source code, and to set the nullable context.

 > *Note*: The term “pre-processing directives” is used only for consistency with the C and C++ programming languages.
 In C#, there is no separate pre-processing step; pre-processing directives are processed as part of the lexical analysis phase. *end note*